B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Being chased by the police and going to a garage to park your car.
 - Evicting current tenants to obtain items from their storage places.
 - Using different animations to uncuff yourself.
+- Abusive towing of legally parked cars for the purpose of generating money.

 <span style="color: red">Sanctions:</span>